Year of Call: 2012

 Business Energy Solutions v Scrivener & Ors: acted for the claimant company, led by Philip Marshall QC, in an unlawful means conspiracy claim against defendants who are alleged to have induced the company’s customers to breach their contractual obligations.
 Zahler also acted in a related breach of confidence claim against one of the company’s former employees.

-Otkritie v Urumov et al [2014] EWHC 191: Zahler assisted Jonathan Adkin QC in a substantial international fraud claim brought by a Russian financial institution against former employees.
+Otkritie v Urumov et al [2014] EWHC 191: assisted Jonathan Adkin QC in a substantial international fraud claim brought by a Russian financial institution against former employees.

 Zahler has considerable experience of complex multi-jurisdictional trusts cases, with a particular emphasis on corporate governance within high value trusts.
 She is also regularly instructed in contentious domestic trust cases and has experience of advising and acting in claims brought under the Inheritance (Provision for Family and Dependants) Act 1975.